 NOTE: We will only contact your current

-employer if you are selected as the final candidate and you have obtained a
+employer if you are selected as the final candidate.

 The seven independently accredited colleges